zerotier/libzt/src/bindings/nodejs/README.md

 - UDP connect
 - Nicer wrapper around Node and Network
 - More features from ZeroTierSockets.h
-- Configure macos and windows
+- Configure macos and windows (might work already, not tested)